 The WHO (Bull et al. 2020, PMID 33239350) provides a clear target: 150-300 minutes of moderate-intensity aerobic physical activity per week, plus muscle-strengthening activities involving all major muscle groups on two or more days per week.
 That target sounds substantial, but it breaks down to roughly 22-43 minutes per day.
 A well-designed New Year fitness challenge does not attempt to reach this volume on day one.
-It builds toward it, systematically, using the same progressive overload principles that govern all effective training.
+It builds toward it, systematically, using the same progressive overload principles that govern all effective training, and using the ACSM (Garber et al. 2011, PMID 21694556) explicit guidance that previously inactive adults should begin below the target range and progress by no more than 5-10% per week.

 Gibala et al. (2012, PMID 22289907) demonstrated that low-volume, high-intensity interval training produces cardiovascular and metabolic adaptations comparable to longer-duration endurance protocols.
 This finding is directly relevant to challenge design: a 5-minute session of bodyweight intervals is not a compromise or a shortcut.
 It is a legitimate training stimulus that produces real physiological adaptation.
-Starting with brief sessions is not settling for less — it is applying the science of minimal effective dose to habit formation.
+Starting with brief sessions is not settling for less; it is applying the science of minimal effective dose to habit formation.
+Stamatakis et al. (2022, PMID 36482104) reinforces the point from an epidemiological angle: brief, frequent bouts of vigorous activity were associated with substantially lower mortality risk, so “short but daily” is not a second-best option, it is a scientifically validated first-choice design.

 This challenge is designed to work regardless of when you start it.
 January 1st carries symbolic weight, but the physiology of adaptation does not recognize calendar dates.
 The principles here apply whether you begin on New Year’s Day, a random Tuesday in March, or the first Monday after a vacation.
 The structure is what matters, not the start date.